There are many ways to get help from a librarian — choose the method that best suits your needs:

 - By Appointment: Schedule a one-on-one research consultation by contacting your subject librarian or submitting an appointment request.

 Need some quick database recommendations, an overview of an issue in scholarly communications, or an introduction to a research tool?
-Consult our subject guides.
+Consult our research guides.

 We have guides for most programs at the Graduate Center and a variety of research topics and tools, including: